Dirichlet forms on unconstrained Sierpinski carpets: Geometry of unconstrained Sierpinski carpets

-In this section, we present a brief review of the geometric properties of $\USC$.
-Similar as the classical Sierpinski carpets, the $\USC$ are self-similar sets generated by replacing the initial square with smaller squares and iterating.
+In this section, we introduce the definition of $\USC$ and prove some geometric properties.
+Similar as the classical Sierpinski carpets, the $\USC$s are self-similar sets generated by replacing the initial square with smaller squares and iterating.